the-dise/Mir-Pay-Wallet/README.md

 - Automatic closing of the app when the timer expires.
 - 24 different map designs to suit your taste;
+- Vibration at startup and end of timer for feedback during blind startup;
 - The app includes **Complication**.

 ## Cards Design